electionscience/vote.electionscience.org/README.md

    `python manage.py test`

-2. Apart from adding new test cases to cover new functionality, it is always a good practice to keep a check of the code coverage with the tool [`coverage`](https://pypi.python.org/pypi/coverage) to make sure that the code is still well tested.
-Read more about this [here](https://docs.djangoproject.com/en/1.8/topics/testing/advanced/#integration-with-coverage-py) !
+2. Apart from adding new test cases to cover new functionality, it is always a good practice to [keep a check of the code coverage](https://pypi.python.org/pypi/coverage) to make sure that the code is still [well tested](https://docs.djangoproject.com/en/1.8/topics/testing/advanced/#integration-with-coverage-py)!

 ## Deploying in production